mcserversoft/documentation/docs/faq.md

 [See section on Port forwarding](https://mcserversoft.github.io/documentation/port-forwarding).

 Make sure port 25565 (both TCP & UDP) is allowed through your firewall or else it will Refuse the connection.

+<a name="multicore"></a>
+## "Server can't keep up, but it's not using all the ram given"

+In some cases, you could find your console flooded with "Can't keep up!" messages, but the server is not using all the ram that you have assigned.

+It's possible to try to fix this issue by enabling manually the use of multiple cores.
+Please keep in mind, this is not guaranteed to work, and is an experimental java feature.

+To enable the use of multiple cores, we need to edit the java startup line.
+To do this, just open MCSS, go to edit server in the right of the software, and a window should pop up.
+In there, click on the "Advamnced" tab, and in the startup line replace everything with ```java -Xmx[RAM]M -Xms2G -d64 -server -XX:+AggressiveOpts -XX:ParallelGCThreads=[CORE AMOUNT] -XX:+UseConcMarkSweepGC -XX:+UnlockExperimentalVMOptions -XX:+UseParNewGC -XX:+ExplicitGCInvokesConcurrent -XX:MaxGCPauseMillis=10 -XX:GCPauseIntervalMillis=50 -XX:+UseFastAccessorMethods -XX:+OptimizeStringConcat -XX:NewSize=84m -XX:+UseAdaptiveGCBoundary -XX:NewRatio=3 -Dfml.readTimeout=90 -jar [SERVER FILE]```.
+Remember to change the CORE AMOUNT to the desired amount of cores.

+Now just restart your server!

 <a name="is-there-a-mac-version"></a>
 ## "Is there a mac or linux version?"